SsandeshH/joBot/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

 This is a job portal based chatbot.
+This project tends to solve the repititive and tedious task of users manually looking through multiple websites for job opportunities.
+This chatbot gives you the relevant jobs according to your queries.

 ## Project Organization